DataFire/DataFire/README.md

 combining existing actions, JavaScript, and external libraries.

-Actions are driven by JavaScript Promises, and can be triggered by an HTTP endpoint, on a schedule, or manually.
+Actions are driven by JavaScript Promises, and can be triggered by a URL, on a schedule, or manually.

 ## Sample Projects
 * [Create an API backed by Google Sheets](https://github.com/DataFire-flows/sheets-api)